Farama-Foundation/Gymnasium/docs/introduction/basic_usage.md

 :class: only-dark
 ```

 For gymnasium, the "agent-environment-loop" is implemented below for a single episode (until the environment ends).
 See the next section for a line-by-line explanation.
-Beware to run this code requires install swig (`pip install swig` or [download](https://www.swig.org/download.html)) along with `pip install gymnasium[box2d]`.
+Note that running this code requires install swig (`pip install swig` or [download](https://www.swig.org/download.html)) along with `pip install gymnasium[box2d]`.

 ```python
 import gymnasium as gym